survoai/humalect-docs/docs/10-Pipelines/create-a-pipeline.md

 <b>YAML</b>

-The platform auto-generates `Deployment YAML`, `Service YAML` and `Ingress YAML`.
+The platform auto-generates `Deployment YAML`, `Service YAML`, and `Ingress YAML`.
 You can customize them as per your need or use the recommended ones.

 ![YAML](./../../static/img/YAML.png)

-You can also fetch YAML files from your source code repository or from any existing pipeline.
+You can also fetch YAML files from your source code repository or any existing pipeline.

-Please ensure that you use the below mentioned `variable names` if you are editing YAMLs or bringing your own.
+Please ensure that you use the below-mentioned `variable names` if you are editing YAMLs or bringing your own.
 ![variables-format](./../../static/img/variables-format.png)

 10. You can click on the checkbox `Deploy pipeline on creation` and it will automatically deploy your pipeline as soon as it is created.